MEdXcognition/reflection/README.md

 Reflection Assistant XBlock
 ===========================

+Instruction of metacognitive practices and guidance in students' use of their metacognitive skills has been proven to facilitate learning.
+This addition to the Open EdX implements a documented tool to evaluate and develop metacognitive skill in a way that can be utilized in the instruction of any subject.
+Through intentional reflection before and after problem solving activities, the student both exercises and sees the progress of his or her metacognitive skills.

 # Install XBlock on an OpenEdX Instance

 For installation instructions, please consult the latest OpenEdX documentation.
 These can be found [here](edx.readthedocs.io/projects/edx-developer-guide/en/latest/extending_platform/xblocks.html#deploying-your-xblock).
 These instructions are summarized below.